blockwatch-cc/tezos-api/content/timeseries.md

 Intervals between timestamps are equally spaced and can be controlled by the `collapse` query parameter, i.e. `1d` means each interval contains 24 hours of aggregated data.
 Time-series data can contain fields of all supported numeric data types (e.g. no strings or binary data).
 The aggregation function is fixed by the semantics of the data type.
 This may either be a sum, a count, first, last, min, max or mean value.

+On the free API tier historic access is restricted to 90 days.

 ### List of supported time-series